 Balancing Harms and Benefits.
 The analysis and balance of harms and benefits are critical to the ethics of research involving human subjects.
 Foreseeable harms should not outweigh anticipated benefits.
 The balance must respect human dignity and impose strict ethical obligations on the validity, design, and conduct of research.

 Minimizing Harm.
 It is the duty of those conducting research involving human subjects to avoid, prevent, or minimize harm to others.
 Research participants must be fully aware of any potential for harm at any stage of the research.

 Maximizing Benefit.
 This principle imposes a duty to benefit the participants, and to maximize benefit to society as a whole.

 |How do I get human research ethics approval?|

-Submit forms to Lakeland College’s Applied Research team for review or preparation assistance prior to submitting to Red Deer College’s REB.
+Submit completed forms to Lakeland College’s Applied Research team for review.
+If you need help, please contact us before you submit the form to Red Deer College’s REB.

 For more details on the process, download the Lakeland fact sheet on human research ethics.

 |How do I get animal research ethics approval?|